-Please indicate whether the same legislative provisions (and/or case law or practice) are applicable to refugees and to beneficiaries of subsidiary protection in your (Member) State.
+Please indicate whether the same legislative provisions (and/or case law or practice) are applicable to

-☐ In national legislation?

-If box is marked, please specify legislation:

 ☐ In case law?

-If box is marked, please indicate case law reference and short summary:

-☐ In practice?

-If box is marked, please explain practice:

-Regulations on that matter are not specified in national legislation, case law or in practice.

-Q22.
-If a beneficiary of subsidiary protection contacts official authorities of his/her country of origin, which of the following circumstances can lead to cessation of subsidiary protection:

-Regulations on that matter are not specified in national legislation, case law or in practice.

-Please tick options that apply.
-For each of the (ticked boxes) options indicated, please elaborate whether it is based on legislation, case law or (administrative) practice.

-$\hfill\Box$ Frequency of contacts with national authorities of the country of origin $\hfill \Box$ Obtaining the issuance or renewal of a passport ☐ Requesting administrative documents E.g. Document pertaining to family reunification or civil status such as birth certificates □ Marriage □ Other Please elaborate (e.g. other administrative formalities):
+If box is marked, please indicate case law reference and short summary: ☐ In practice?
+If box is marked, please explain practice: The sole fact that the foreigner has contacted official authorities of his/her country of origin on the territory of the Republic of Bulgaria is not a ground for cessation of the subsidiary status granted.
+Q22 .
+If a beneficiary of subsidiary protection contacts official authorities of his/her country of origin, which of the following circumstances can lead to cessation of subsidiary protection: Please tick options that apply.
+For each of the (ticked boxes) options indicated, please elaborate whether it is based on legislation, case law or (administrative) practice. $\hfill\Box$ Frequency of contacts with national authorities of the country of origin $\hfill\Box$ Obtaining the issuance or renewal of a passport ☐ Requesting administrative documents E.g. Document pertaining to family reunification or civil status such as birth certificates ☐ Marriage □ Other Please elaborate (e.g. other administrative formalities): As already indicated in Q24, the sole fact that the foreigner has contacted official authorities of his/her country of origin on the territory of the Republic of Bulgaria, is not a ground for cessation of the subsidiary status granted.